ryansbg/RyanM_BSE_Portfolio/index.md

-# Ryan M's Blue Stamp Project - Air Quality Monitor with Active Buzzer and LED Alert System
+# Air Quality Monitor with Temperature and Humidity Module and Active Buzzer and LED Alert System
 My project is an Air Quality Monitor that includes a temperature and humidity module, an OLED display to communicate to the user, and an LED and buzzer alert system for unhealthy air quality.
 This project was a challenge to finish because of my limited time to complete deliverables,  I would reccomend this program to anyone interested in engineering, no matter how new you are.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |